esl/elixirconf-eu-jekyll/_trainings/rebuild-phoenix-from-scratch.md

 title: Rebuild Phoenix from Scratch
 trainers:
 - _participants/shankar-dhanasekaran.md
 summary: A hands-on exercise where the participants will recreate a mini-version of Phoenix from scratch
+name: Phoenix from scratch
+type: ''
+experience: []

 ---
 The training will be a mix of both theory and hands-on exercise where the participants will recreate a mini-version of Phoenix from scratch.